The Law

 Cartel conduct

-Division 1 of Part IV of the TPA, containing provisions 44ZZRA - 44ZZRV, now contains the primary prohibition on cartel conduct (in the form of price fixing, bid rigging, market division and restricting outputs) in Australia.
-This Division was inserted by the Trade Practices Amendment
+Division 1 of Part IV of the CCA, containing provisions 44ZZRA - 44ZZRV, now contains the primary prohibition on cartel conduct (in the form of price fixing, bid rigging, market division and restricting outputs) in Australia.
+This Division was inserted by the Trade Practices Amendment (Cartel Conduct and Other Measures) Act 2009 and entered into operation on 24 July 2009.
+It replaced the former s 45A.

 The criminal and civil prohibitions are the same save for an additional fault element of 'knowledge or belief' in relation to the criminal offence.

-Criminal penalties of up to $220,000 per offence or up to 10 years imprisonment arebe available for individuals found to have committed a cartel offence.
+Criminal penalties of up to $220,000 per offence or up to 10 years imprisonment are available for individuals found to have committed a cartel offence.
 The civil penalties for making or giving effect to a cartel provision are the same as those currently available for other contraventions of Part IV.
 View remedies page.

-Cartels prohibited subject to a competition test
+Cartels and other anti-competitive agreements subject to a competition test

 Dual listed company arrangements

 Until recently the conduct of dual listed companies was assessed under s 45.
-As a result of legislation introduced in 2006 dual listed companies are now assessed under s 49 which prohibits parties making (or giving effect to) a dual listed company arrangement if a provision fo the proposed arrangement would have the purpose, effect or likely effect of substantially lessening competition.
+As a result of legislation introduced in 2006 dual listed companies are now assessed under s 49 which prohibits parties making (or giving effect to) a dual listed company arrangement if a provision of the proposed arrangement would have the purpose, effect or likely effect of substantially lessening competition.

 The Competition Rule - Telecommunications